OCR-D/spec/web_api.md

 the [OpenAPI specification](https://swagger.io/specification/).
 There are 4 parts to be implemented: discovery, processing, workflow, and workspace.

-**Discovery**: the endpoints in this section give information about the system to users.
-It includes but not limited to hardware configuration, installed processors, and information about each processor.
+**Discovery**: The service endpoints in this section provide information about the server.
+They include, but are not limited to, hardware configuration, installed processors, and information about each processor.

-**Processing**: via the endpoints in this section, one can get information about a specific processor, trigger a processor, and check a status of a running processor.
-By exposing these endpoints, the Web API can encapsulate the detailed setup of the system and offer users a single entry to the processors.
+**Processing**: Via the service endpoints in this section, one can get information about a specific [processor](https://ocr-d.de/en/spec/glossary#ocr-d-processor), trigger a processor run, and check a status of a running processor.
+By exposing these endpoints, the server can encapsulate the detailed setup of the system and offer users a single entry to the processors.

-**Workflow**: unlike a single processor, one can manage workflows, which is a series of connected processors.
-In this Web API spec, a workflow is a [Nextflow](https://www.nextflow.io/) script.
+**Workflow**: Beyond single processors one can manage entire [workflows](https://ocr-d.de/en/spec/glossary#ocr-d-workflow), i.e. a series of connected processor configurations.
+In this spec, a workflow amounts to a [Nextflow](https://www.nextflow.io/) script.
 Some information about Nextflow and how to use it in OCR-D is documented [here](nextflow.md).

-**Workspace**: [workspaces](https://ocr-d.de/en/user_guide#preparing-a-workspace) are managed via these endpoints.
-Users always need to refer to an existing workspace when they want to trigger a processor or a workflow.
+**Workspace**: The service endpoints in this section concern data management, which in OCR-D is handled via [workspaces](https://ocr-d.de/en/spec/glossary#workspace).
+Processing (via single processors or workflows) always refers to existing workspaces.

 ## Usage

-When a system implemented this Web API, it can be used as following:
+When a system implements the Web API completely, it can be used as follows:

 1. User gets information about the system via endpoints in the `Discovery` section.
 2. User creates a workspace via the `POST /workspace` endpoint and gets back a workspace ID.